Back to blog

 The Act on the Elimination of Discrimination against Persons with Disabilities

-In 2013, the Japanese equivalent to a Parliament passed a Civil Rights Law, the Act on the Elimination of Discrimination against Persons with Disabilities, to ban discrimination based on disability and requires reasonable accommodation.
+In 2013, the Japanese equivalent to a Parliament passed a Civil Rights Law, the Act on the Elimination of Discrimination Against Persons with Disabilities, to ban discrimination against the disabled community.
+The act also requires organizations to provide reasonable accommodation to individuals with disabilities.

 Japanese Industrial Standards

-Established in 2004 and updates through 2016, the Web Content Japanese Industrial Standards (JIS) was established to provide web accessibility guidelines.
-JIS is based on the Web Content Accessibility Guidelines (WCAG) 2.0.
+Established in 2004 and updated in 2016, the Web Content Japanese Industrial Standards (JIS) provide organizations with standards for web accessibility.
+Many of the guidelines included in JIS are based on WCAG 2.0.

 New Zealand